Do you want to keep your Swiss Army Knife sharp and ready for use? Read on to learn the best way to sharpen it and maintain a sharp knife!

 Let’s jump in and learn the proper maintenance for your swiss army knife.

-There are a few methods to tell if it’s time for you to sharpen your blade.
+There are a few methods to tell if it’s time for you to sharpen your blade edge.
 One way to know this is through the paper test.
 It involves holding a piece of paper in one hand while cutting it with the knife in the other.

-A sharp blade will cut through the paper with ease.
+A sharp knife edge will cut through the paper with ease.
 Another way is to slice a tomato – if your knives struggle to cut through the thin skin and delicate flesh of the tomato, they are undoubtedly dull.

 Otherwise, follow the rule of frequency.
-I recommend sharpening your knife after 30-40 uses for everyday home cooking.
+I recommend sharpening your knife after 30-40 uses of cutting something.
 Before each new culinary undertaking, some professionals prefer to sharpen their knives.

 Honing Vs. Sharpening